thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 vim chef/cookbooks/metasploitable/recipes/flags.rb
 {% endhighlight %}

 Locate line 38.
-Basically, we need to change one of the lines which has an error.
-The specific flag is the `7_of_diamonds`, and the docker image that is build for this flag refers to an incorrect name.
-In the code it is specified as `7 of diamonds`, while it should be `7_of_diamonds`.
+Basically, we need to change one of the lines which have an error.
+The specific flag is the `7_of_diamonds`, and the docker image that is built for this flag refers to an incorrect name.
+In the code, it is specified as `7 of diamonds`, while it should be `7_of_diamonds`.
 The original code is listed below:

 {% highlight bash %}
 bash 'build docker image for 7 of diamonds' do